The following are last minute news you should be aware of ;-)

 - The project can be done in groups of maximum 2 people

-- We have not decided yet how much each part is worth, we will decide depending on the overall distribution of results in the class to harmonize the overall score.
+- We have not decided yet how much each part is worth, we will decide depending on the overall distribution of results in the class to harmonize the overall score and compensate for different level of difficulty among the years.

 - The archive should contain: